First-person view (radio control): Canada

-The Canadian equivalent of the AMA, the MAAC, has similar regulations to that of the AMA for FPV piloting, as part of what is viewable at their organization's documents page.
+The Canadian equivalent of the AMA, the MAAC, has similar regulations to that of the AMA for FPV piloting.

 Australia

 In Australia the operation of FPV aircraft is subject to laws and regulations regarding radio spectrum use which is enforced by the ACMA (Australian Communications and Media Authority) and the use of airspace as enforced by CASA (Civil Aviation Safety Authority).

 All unmanned aeronautical activities in Australia are ruled by CASR (Civil Aviation Safety Regulations) Part 101 which includes sections for UAV's and model aircraft among other operations.
 It is currently under review and new regulations specifically relating to UAV's and model aircraft are anticipated.